andreidobrinski/webpack-li-learning/notes.md

   - Babel used to transpile
 - `babel-loader` and `babel-core` used
 - Babel 6: all transformations are opt-in, unlike previous versions of Babel

+Webpack and CSS

+- bundles only styles that the app uses
+- import or require styles for use with certain files
+- transforms SASS to CSS
+- put image and url loader above CSS